- Naturally dripless, smokeless, and burns clean

 BORING (BUT USEFUL) STUFF

-Each box contains 45, 5" x 3/8" tapers.
-They can be used for multiple celebrations as they will burn bright for 75 minutes.
+Natural or Multi-Color packs include 12, 3" tall x 1/4" wide tapers; Multi-Color has three each of Red, Pumpkin, Moss and Teal.
+They can be used for multiple celebrations as they will burn bright for several minutes.

 Beeswax burns clean and purifies the air at the same time!
 In addition to supporting sustainable beekeeping, the consumption of beeswax candles is also good for the air we breathe.
 Unlike paraffin candles, which are made with a petroleum-based wax, beeswax candles have a completely clean non-toxic burn and produce negative ions when burning.
 About Negative Ions: